grafana/grafana/docs/sources/tutorials/hubot_howto.md

 # How to integrate Hubot with Grafana

-Grafana 2.0 shipped with a great feature that enables it render any graph or panel to a PNG image.
+Grafana 2.0 shipped with a great feature that enables it render to any graph or panel to a PNG image.
 No matter what data source you are using, the PNG image of the Graph will look the same as it does in your browser.